xmc2016/skopeo/docs/skopeo-sync.1.md

 **--scoped** Prefix images with the source image path, so that multiple images with the same name can be stored at _destination_.

 **--preserve-digests** Preserve the digests during copying.
 Fail if the digest cannot be preserved.
+Consider using `--all` at the same time.

 **--remove-signatures** Do not copy signatures, if any, from _source-image_.
 This is necessary when copying a signed image to a destination which does not support signatures.